Your questions about this year's awards, answered.

 - I am about to submit my nomination and want to know whether there is a file size limit?

-Nominations for staff awards can be prepared by anyone employed by the Department of Education, as well as chairs of school boards/councils and presidents of parents and citizens’ associations.
+Nominations for staff awards can be prepared by anyone employed by the Department of Education, as well as chairs of school councils/boards and residents of parents and citizens’ associations.
 Parents and students are not eligible to submit a nomination.

 It is important to ensure the nomination demonstrates the nominee’s achievements and claims against the selection criteria and that these are supported with examples and evidence.